How to Prepare & Save Your Sourdough Starter

 NOTE: Always have extra flour on hand when baking.

 Crumble the dehydrated flakes into the bottom of the jar and cover them completely with warm water.
-Leave the lid on loosely and put it in a quiet place for two to three hours.
+Put the lid on tight and shake, shake, shake it!
+Then, leave the lid on loosely and put it in a quiet place for two to three hours.

-Place the contents of the jar in a mixing bowl, add 1 1/2 cups of flour, 1 tablespoon of sugar, mix thoroughly, cover with a clean towel and let stand in a quiet place for an additional six to eight hours.
+Place the contents of the jar in a mixing bowl, add 1 1/2 cups of flour, 1 tablespoon of sugar, and enough water to mix thoroughly into a thick chowder-like consistency.
+Cover with a clean towel and let stand in a quiet place for an additional six to eight hours.

 Put 1/2 cup of the starter in the Starter Jar, with the lid on loosely and put it in the fridge.
-The starter will store there safely and remain viable for two to three months.
-It is ready to be reactivated using steps 2 and 3 above, at any time during that period.
-With what remains in the bowl, you now have your starter for any sourdough recipe.
+[The starter will store there safely and remain viable for one to two months.
+(If you leave it on your counter it should be fed at least every other day) It is ready to be reactivated using steps 2 and 3 above, at any time during that period.
+With what remains in the bowl, you now have your starter for any sourdough recipe.]